-Guidance published by the Royal College of Nursing for school nurses, as some pupils return to class this week, gives them a ‘hierarchy of measures’ to prevent the spread of coronavirus.
+Guidance published by the RCN for school nurses, as some pupils return to class this week, gives them a ‘hierarchy of measures’ to prevent the spread of coronavirus.

 The guidance – developed by the RCN, the Community Practitioners and Health Visitors Association the Institute for Health Visiting, and the School and Public Health Nurses Association (SAPHNA), and published yesterday – included details on ensuring that unwell pupils were kept away from school.